 GREEN BELT PURPOSES ASSESSMENT IMPORTANCE TO GREEN BELT PURPOSE

-Purpose 1: To check the unrestricted sprawl of large built up areas The parcel comprises a wedge of land, around 800m-1km wide, between the edges of the built up areas of Romford and the north side of Dagenham at Chadwell Heath.
+sprawl of large built up areas of g The parcel comprises a wedge of land, around 800m-1km wide, between the edges of the built up areas of Romford and the north side of Dagenham at Chadwell Heath.
 Although there is a close existing relationship between these two built up areas, which have generally weakly defined edges and are almost linked by development along Collier Row Road which gives the perception of 'sprawl', the parcel overall makes a substantial contribution to this purpose.
 Paramount

-the parcer overall makes a substantial contribution to this purpose.
 Major

 Moderate

 Slight/Negligible

 None

 Purpose 2: To prevent neighbouring towns from merging into one another The parcel separates Collier Row and Chadwell Heath which are in close proximity (although the ribbon of almost continuous development along Collier Row Road on the northern edge of the parcel almost links the two settlements).
 Paramount

 Major

 Moderate

 Slight/Negligible

 None

 Purpose 3: To assist in safeguarding the countryside from encroachment Whilst there is encroachment of development along the northern edge of the parcel with an absence of 'countryside' characteristics, the rest of parcel primarily contains farmland and a mineral working (presumably to be restored).
 Designation contributes to the protection of this area which provides a 'wedge' of semi-rural countryside between the urban areas on each side.
 Paramount

 Major

 Moderate

 Slight/Negligible

 None